fortune1991/fortune1991.github.io/music.md

 # Music

-Music has been a big part of my life since my teenage years, taking many different forms along life's journey.
+Music has been an important part of my life since my teenage years, taking many different forms along life's journey.

 I first got into turntablism through a local youth club in the UK, practicing regularly with a break dancing group.
 This led to a part-time job as a DJ during my university years.

-While on my placement year, I wrote and released an EP titled From the Top on Lunatick Records.
+While on my placement year, I wrote and released an EP titled "From the Top" on Lunatick Records.

 After university, I moved to Bristol and joined a house full of musicians, where we formed a band to support our talented vocalist friend, performing as "Leo and the Heist".